 My love affair with Serotta goes way back.
 I'd always wanted one.
 I'd watched my heroes Davis Phinney and Andy Hampsten do impossibly beautiful things on theirs.
 Ben built bikes for the best, most discriminating riders in the world, and now...

 As a matter of fact I almost went to work for Ben once.
 I had been part of his trade show team, and my enthusiasm was evident.
 At the time Serotta had a one-of-a-kind carbon fiber factory in Poway, California.
 The front half of the building was a perfect place for a fit studio, and Ben offered it to me.
 My wife and I had just had our first child, and as much as I wanted to pick up everything and move out there, it simply wan't the right time.

 Then we had our second child and life happened, and I had to sell my Serotta.
 I comforted myself with the knowledge that Ben was still out there making bikes.
 I could always get another one.

-My friend Paraic McGlynn (who actually did work with Ben... more on that in a future blog post!) called and told me that Serotta had closed it's doors.
+My friend Paraic McGlynn (who actually did work with Ben... more on that in a future blog post!) called and told me that Serotta had closed their doors.

 Ben was no longer making bikes.

 I have regretted selling my Ottrott ever since.
 The cycling community let out a collective gasp, and Serotta owners worldwide took their bikes out on long rides in Ben's honor.
 It was a sad moment in cycling history.